Transformative Experience: Summary

 Rational choice models of decision-making suggest gathering information on options and then proceeding with the option that best fits a person's current preferences and values.
 Paul argues that such a decision-making process is not possible for some options, called "transformative experiences", because the experience fundamentally transforms the person experiencing it.
 Paul offers a hypothetical example of a decision to become a vampire.
 Because a person would be fundamentally transformed by becoming a vampire, they cannot possibly know in advance what being a vampire is like.
 Other vampires might offer information, but their advice is likely shaped by their own irreversible choice.
 In this situation, a fully informed comparison of preferences and values is impossible.

 Paul argues that several major life choices, such as having a child, converting to a religion, or medically altering one's physical and mental capacities, are transformative experiences that are structurally similar to becoming a vampire.
 A transformative experience changes the values and preferences held before making the decision.
-Making a choice therefore requires either relying on current preferences that may be incompatible with preferences developed after a transformative experience, or it requires relying on possibly biased or unreliable input from others about their transformative experiences.
+Making a choice therefore requires either relying on current preferences that may be incompatible with preferences developed after a transformative experience, or relying on possibly biased or unreliable input from others about their transformative experiences.
 As neither of these options is consistent with a first-person preference-based rational decision-making model, making a rational decision about transformative experiences requires thinking about the decision-making process differently.
 Rather than focusing on a specific personal outcome, Paul suggests instead considering the value of "revelation" by weighing the value of becoming a different person against the value of remaining the same person.

 Background

 An earlier version of the argument in Transformative Experience appeared in the working paper "What You Can't Expect When You're Expecting", which examined the failure of rational choice when deciding whether or not to have a child.
 The paper was later accepted at Res Philosophica, but the unpublished draft was widely discussed on philosophy blogs, including the group blog Crooked Timber.
-Writing in Psychology Today, Tania Lombrazo found the paper's argument against empirical decision-making unpersuasive, but acknowledged that people who become parents are more likely than childless people to value parenthood.
+Writing in Psychology Today, Tania Lombrozo found the paper's argument against empirical decision-making unpersuasive, but acknowledged that people who become parents are more likely than childless people to value parenthood.